exercism/julia/concepts/interfaces/about.md

 Clearly, Julia knows how to step through standard collections item by item: vectors and ranges in the above examples, also Sets, Dicts, etc.

-How do we add this capability to our own custom collections, especially if they are lazily iterated like a generator?
+How do we add this capability to our own custom collections, especially if they can be lazily iterated like a generator?

 ### Minimal requirements